Colt Anaconda: Kodiak

 Introduced in 1993, the Kodiak was similar to the Anaconda in that it was constructed entirely of stainless steel, but offered the additional features of a recoil-reducing factory magna-ported barrel and unfluted cylinder.

 There were 2000 Kodiaks made as a special run of Anacondas, breaking away from their long history of naming revolvers after snakes.
 A special run of 1000 King Cobras was made about the same time, having the same Magna-Ported barrel and unfluted cylinder and were called the Grizzly.
 There was an uncatalogued 5 in barrel version of the Anaconda, with reportedly less than 150 made.
-These 5 in versions command very high prices when they are encountered.
+These 5 in versions typically sell for high prices when they are encountered.
 Additionally, Colt made an extremely low number of 4 in barrel Anacondas chambered in .45 Colt.
-This ultra-rare variation commands a premium price when encountered as well.

 In 2024, Colt reintroduced the Kodiak, a variant of the newer Anaconda (reintroduced in 2021), with the same style of Magna-ported barrel and unfluted cylinder of the originals, available with a 4.25-inch barrel.